rillki/zippo/README.md

 # Zippo

-### Errors found!
-Soon to be fixed, meanwhile do not use it!

 ### Command line ZIP utility

 Zip and unzip files in just a few seconds using your terminal or the command line.
 No need to click or select anything!